Stephen McPhee: Hull City

 McPhee joined Hull City on 19 May 2005 for a fee widely reported to be £220,000.
 However, the club website stated, "The Scottish striker joined the Championship-bound Tigers in a new club record deal with the McPhee fee reported in excess of £400,000 when Stephen was signed from Beira Mar in May 2005."
+Regardless of the actual sum, manager Peter Taylor had spent the money to help his side survive in the Championship following their promotion from League One.

 He suffered a knee injury in only his fourth league appearance for City, and missed the rest of the 2005–06 season and the start of the 2006–07 season.
 He eventually returned to action in December 2006 away at Plymouth Argyle, which was also manager Phil Brown's first match in charge of the club.
-He again missed most of the rest of the season through injury.
+He was a regular first-team presence in the first half of the 2007–08 season, scoring three goals for the club.

 Blackpool

 On 7 January 2008, McPhee moved to Blackpool for an undisclosed fee, penning a two-and-a-half-year contract.
 The fee was £215,000, with the potential to rise to £300,000, depending on appearances.
-The next month McPhee was named in the Championship's "Team of the Week", alongside teammate Kaspars Gorkšs.
 On 4 April 2009, he played his last professional game, replacing Keith Southern 61 minutes into a 1–0 defeat by Plymouth Argyle at Bloomfield Road.

 On 26 May 2010, less than a week after Blackpool were promoted to the Premier League, McPhee announced his retirement from football.
 He had struggled for 18 months with a knee injury, which kept him sidelined for the whole of the previous season.

 International career

-McPhee won his first Scotland under-21 cap in October 2001 against Latvia under-21s.
+McPhee won his first Scotland under-21 cap in October 2001 against Latvia U21.